OpenMDAO/dymos/docs/dymos_book/index.md

 This enables more efficient optimization via differential inclusion {cite}`Seywald1994`, and allows us to employ shooting methods within the pseudospectral framework.

 Some developers involved in Dymos are involved with NASA's legacy optimal control software, OTIS.
-The general approach used by Dymos is similar to that of OTIS (trajectories divided into time portions called Phases, dynamic controls and static parameters, and both bound constraints as well as nonlinear boundary constraints and path constraints are all notions carried over from OTIS.
+The general approach used by Dymos is similar to that of OTIS (trajectories divided into time portions called Phases, dynamic controls and static parameters, and both bound constraints as well as nonlinear boundary constraints and path constraints are all notions carried over from OTIS).
 OTIS was pioneering software and offers some great capabilities, but it also lacks a lot of desirable modern features that have been developed by the community since its inception over thirty years ago.
 Dymos features a more modular way for users to define their dynamics, additional pseudospectral methods, and better differentiation approaches for more reliable convergence.